Random-Devil-with-internet/Year-12-3-Assignment/Evidence Guide.md

 ![Html The review page](https://github.com/Random-Devil-with-internet/Year-12-3-Assignment/blob/main/Review%20page.png)

 At first I had a problem with the web page reloading each time I liked or disliked a review which was annoying.
 So instead of using a normal post request I tried to use a get request.
 Which would not reload the page.
 But I couldn't get it to work since maybe get requests can only request data not modify it as I was doing with the like and dislike counts.
-So I was suggested to use AJAX or htmx to stop the page form refreshing.
-I chose the latter to work with snice it was less compilated than AJAX.
+So I was suggested to use AJAX or htmx to stop the page from refreshing.
+I chose the latter to work with since it was less complicated than AJAX.

 ## Technology Theories